Straight to content

 The positive impacts delivered by investing in affordable housing “are completely integral to the investment case”, said Moore.
 “Affordable housing provides very positive benefits to those on lower or median incomes, priced out of home ownership in the less secure private rental sector.”

-Investing in social and affordable housing “offers pension schemes a chance to diversify their portfolios and secure stable, long-term returns”, Linda Carmody, senior relationships manager at BCS, wrote in a viewpoint article for Impact Investor in May.
+Investing in social and affordable housing “offers pension schemes a chance to diversify their portfolios and secure stable, long-term returns”, Linda Carmody, senior relationships manager at BSC, wrote in a viewpoint article for Impact Investor in May.

 Growing sector